ChucKN0risK/gitbook/README.md

 ---
 description: >-
-  Learn more about how Specify works, what it is and why it helps you use design tokens and assets at scale within your organization.
+  Learn about how to use and integrate Specify in your workflow to sync your design tokens and assets in your design system.
 ---

-# What is Specify
+# Specify Docs

-Specify provides the first Design API allowing you to send your design tokens and assets across your design system tools.
-Specify is built with this idea: configure once, synchronize anytime.

 <figure><img src=".gitbook/assets/design-api-full-dark.jpg" alt=""><figcaption></figcaption></figure>

-Specify is composed of:

-* a database—to store [your design tokens and assets](usage/token-types.md)
-* a design API—to synchronize your design tokens and assets within your design system
-* a list of open source [parsers](usage/parsers.md)—to transform your design tokens and assets
+Welcome to the Specify documentation where you can learn about how to use and integrate Specify in your workflow.

+The easiest way to get started is to install our [CLI](usage/cli.md) and follow our Get started guide.